How the Red Sun Rose: Reception

 Four reviewers of Gao's work, along with official CCP historians, criticize Gao's narrow focus on Mao's struggles with his rivals within the CCP and Gao's neglect of other aspects of history.
-Beijing Spring editor Hu Ping acknowledges Gao's book as a classic in the study of the CCP's history but criticizes the book's overemphasis on Mao and underanalysis of the CCP's role.
+Writing for Radio Free Asia, Beijing Spring editor Hu Ping, himself a Chinese dissident, acknowledges Gao's book as a classic in the study of the CCP's history but criticizes the book's overemphasis on Mao and underanalysis of the CCP's role.
 He comments that in order for the "red sun" to rise, there needs to be a leader like Mao, but without a Party like the CCP, even with Mao, the red sun would not be able to rise.
 Professor Emeritus at the University of California, San Diego, Joseph W. Esherick, faults Gao for speculating on Mao's motivations rather than using direct sources.
 Esherick also shares the critique of official CCP historians that Gao overemphasized Mao's intra-party struggles and left out other aspects of the revolutionary history.
 Kiely says the Gao's work is "imbricated with Maoist terminology" and has a scope limited to the top levels of the CCP due to his reliance on Party documents.
 Kiely adds that due to the CCP's filtering of documents released to the public and its rewriting of CCP history, Gao's work may eventually be recognized only for pointing future research to another direction while the fuller history has yet to be discovered.
 Harvard University international affairs professor Tony Saich praised Gao's "remarkable detective work" with his limited sources, but felt that Gao's focus on Mao's inner-CCP struggles made readers less aware of broader historical contexts including the United Front with the KMT in the Second Sino-Japanese War.